 - Paid ads

-You have to speak so your prospects hear themselves
+You have to speak so your prospects can hear themselves

-You have to become a master at speaking the same language that your prospects listen to.
-They aren’t listening to the same things that make employers giddy in an interview.
-They want to know two key things:
+You have to become a master at speaking the same language as your prospects.
+And that usually isn’t the same thing that makes an employer giddy in an interview.

 - How is this going to save me time?